colemickens/dotkube/README.md

    Uses the Cluster DNS addon to resolve services at runtime in cluster.
    (The dotnet api simply connects to postgres via `tcp://db:5432`, redis via `tcp://redis:6379`, etc.)

+## Fine Print

+  * This is a work-in-progress
+  * I will be resetting `master` and the repo history regularly